iVantage/grunt-dox/README.md

 Type: `String`
 Default value: `'js'`

 The language style to use when parsing comments.
-Current possible values are `'js'` and `'php'`.
+Current possible values are `'js'`, `'php'`, and `'4d'`.

 ### Usage Examples